Covid 19 coronavirus: Waiheke Island ferry - 'animal behaviour' in queue sparks police complaints

 Waiheke Island residents fed up with a lack of social distancing on ferries and at the wharves have complained to the police and local politicians.

-Ferry company Fullers reduced sailings to an hourly service during level four restrictions and halved the number of passengers allowed on board, marking available seats.
+Ferry company Fullers reduced sailings to an hourly service during level 4 restrictions and halved the number of passengers allowed on board, marking available seats.

-Local board chair Cath Handley said despite those measures rush hour was a problem and causing anxiety among some passengers.
+Local board chair Cath Handley said despite those measures, rush hour was a problem and causing anxiety among some passengers.

-"They've taken their concerns to a number of places, social media is the instant one but they have also written to politicians made complaints to local board members and gone to the police in some instances."
+"They've taken their concerns to a number of places.
+Social media is the instant one but they have also written to politicians, made complaints to local board members and gone to the police in some instances."

 READ MORE: